 Here are some of the requirements:

-- Workplaces must have at least one employee on site at all times that has a valid Emergency First Aid certificate from a WSIB-approved training organization.
+- Workplaces must have at least one employee on site at all times.
+This employee needs to have a valid Emergency First Aid and CPR certificate from a WSIB-approved training organization.

 - Businesses must cover any costs for first aid equipment and services.